One moment you’re driving home—then a massive truck veers into your lane. Everything changes in seconds. Knowing what to do next is critical.

 Checking for Injuries and Providing Basic First Aid

-Check yourself and others for injuries.
-If someone is hurt, provide basic first aid if you can.
-Don’t move injured persons unless they’re in danger.
+Assess yourself and others for injuries.
+Administer basic first aid if you’re trained and able.
+Avoid moving anyone who’s seriously hurt unless they’re in immediate danger.

 Avoiding Discussions of Fault at the Scene